-VISIT THE ISLAND OF SYMI
+TAKE A FERRY OVER TO THE ISLAND OF SYMI

 After island hopping in Santorini, we were eager to continue our adventures in Rhodes.
 Therefore, we embarked on another island hopping adventure, this time to Symi.
 You can read all about this amazing overnight trip by reading the following post: COMING SOON.